 Let’s face it, not everyone in the family is going to want to listen to the same music for the entirety of a road trip.
 So how do you overcome the battle for the radio?

-However, 37 hours is a long time, and after a few hours of dubstep, I needed the next recommendation.
+However, 37 hours is a long time, and after a few hours of dubstep and hard bass, I needed the next recommendation.

 4. Pack headphones